 Cassidy and Sundance are members of the Hole in the Wall gang.
 Butch (Paul Newman) is the gang's leader and mastermind, always full of ideas; the Kid (Robert Redford) is his lieutenant, faster with his gun than with his mind.
 The opening credits are shown alongside a fake sepia-colored newsreel about their exploits, suggesting that these guys belong to another era, are part of a world that has disappeared.

 The narrative begins in medias res: we see them in the heyday of their criminal career: Sundance playing cards and showing his skills as a gunslinger, Cassidy kicking a gang member (who challenges his leadership) in the groin and making a bike ride with Sundance’s girlfriend.
-But the mood changes after their second train robbery, when the train company puts a super posse on their trail.
+The mood changes after their second train robbery, when the train company puts a super posse on their trail.
 Cassidy’s repeated question ‘Who are those guys’ emphasizes the growing concern of these two men on the run.
 They finally manage to escape by jumping of a high cliff into a river, but their glory days are over.
 The only two people in the world unaware of that, seem to be Butch and the Kid.

 |Front row left: Harry Longbaugh (Sundance Kid); front row right: Robert Leroy Parker (Butch Cassidy)|